holehouse-lab/PIMMS/README.md

 	version <current version number>

+NOTE - the VERY first time you do this may take 5-10 seconds due to the internal Python environment things initializing, but after that should be basically instantaneous.

 If this part fails, please contact Alex [alex.holehouse@wustl.edu] and we'll try and figure out what's goin' on.

 This installation has been tested and works on both Linux and macOS.
 If someone has a Windows machine and wants to test this out they are more the welcome, but, PIMMS has (AFAIK) never been run on Windows so I would anticipate things not working well out of the box...

-#### Installing the current development version
+### Installing the current development version
-Alternatively you can clone this repository and install from source.
+*Relevant if you have access to the PIMMS GitHub repository* Alternatively you can clone this repository and install from source.
 I strongly recommend cloning into a sensible location - e.g. not in ~/Downloads but a directory location that makes sense, e.g. for me PIMMS is found in

 	/home/alex/Dropbox/tools/pimms/

-But you (presumably) have your own organizational approach to directory management, so, create a pimms directory somewhere that makes sense (!).
+But you (presumably) have your own organizational approach to directory management, so create a PIMMS directory somewhere that makes sense (!).

-Once this directory is created/ready, you can run
+Once this directory is created/ready, you can run:

 	git clone git@github.com:holehouse-lab/PIMMS.git

-And then navigating into the main directory (where `setup.py` is).
+Then, navigate to the main directory (where `setup.py` is) and run:

-You CAN, from here, actually install the stable build (e.g.

-	cd stable
-	pip install pimms-0.1.27.0+3.g04da70b.tar.gz

-But you can also install directory from source as

-	pip install .
+	pip install -e . --upgrade --force-reinstall

-This will compile and install the current version.
+To install directly from source.

+Note we include the `--upgrade` and `--force-reinstall` flags to ensure things get built if you pull an update from GitHub and want to reinstall.

-To receive updates to code simply run
+To receive updates to code the from GitHub, simply run

 	git pull

-And this will download any changes made to the remote repository to your local clone.
+This will download any changes made to the remote repository to your local clone; you can then re-install by re-running the `pip install` command above.

-## Usage
+# Usage

 ### Running a simulation
 PIMMS simulations require two files